Multivariate continuous-time autoregressive moving-average processes on cones: Introduction

-The main motivation for studying positivity of matrix-valued MCARMA processes comes from multivariate stochastic volatility modeling, see e.g.~\cite{BNS07, LT08, PS09, BNS13, CFMT11}.
-A multivariate stochastic volatility model consists of a $d$-dimensional (logarithmic) price process and a spot covariance process that modulates the multivariate noise of the former and takes values in the cone of symmetric and positive semi-definite matrices.
+The main motivation for studying matrix-valued MCARMA processes on cones comes from multivariate stochastic volatility modeling, see e.g.~\cite{BNS07, LT08, PS09, BNS13, CFMT11}.
+A multivariate stochastic volatility model consists of a $d$ dimensional (logarithmic) price process and a spot covariance process that modulates the multivariate noise of the former and takes values in the cone of symmetric and positive semi-definite matrices.
 Classical choices for the spot covariance process are either pure-jump based models, such as OU type models and superposition of these, so called supOU processes, see~\cite{BNS07, PS09}, pure diffusion-based models such as the Wishart processes, see~\cite{Bru91}, or mixtures of both, e.g. affine jump-diffusion models, see~\cite{LT08, CFMT11}.
 We propose to use MCARMA processes on symmetric and positive semi-definite matrices to model the spot covariance process in multivariate stochastic volatility models.
 For one thing, the popular multivariate extension of the Barndorff--Nielsen and Shepard (BNS) stochastic volatility model in~\cite{PS09} is included in the much broader class of positive semi-definite MCARMA based models.
-In addition, the nuanced short memory structure of the MCARMA class has the potential to explain phenomena like non-monotone or sub-exponentially decaying auto-correlation functions that are often observed in realized (co)variance time-series of financial data.
+In addition, the nuanced short memory structure of the MCARMA class has the potential to explain phenomena like non-monotone auto-correlation functions with polynomial diminished exponential decay, that are often observed in realized (co)variance time-series of financial data and that go beyond the auto-correlation structure induced by OU-type models, see Section~\ref{lem:bkk22-r++-well-balanced-ou} below.
 We demonstrate the capability of MCARMA based stochastic volatility models by means of \emph{positive semi-definite well-balanced Ornstein-Uhlenbeck processes}.
-This class stems from a particular configuration of MCARMA processes on positive semi-definite matrices and we present a detailed analysis of it in Section~\ref{sec:bk22-mcarma-based-mult}. {} Lastly, we want to mention that also in a discrete-time setting studying autoregressive matrix-valued models is an active area of research, see e.g.~\cite{ZJZL19, CXY21}.
+This class stems from a particular configuration of MCARMA processes on positive semi-definite matrices and we present a detailed analysis of it in Section~\ref{sec:bk22-mcarma-based-mult}.
+Lastly, we want to mention that also in a discrete-time setting studying autoregressive matrix-valued models is an active area of research, see e.g.~\cite{ZJZL19, CXY21}.
 Many articles on (M)CARMA models deal with their connection to the discrete-time setting, e.g. studying high frequency sampling for MCARMA in \cite{Fas16, Kev18} or parameter estimation of the driving noise from discrete observations in~\cite{SS12}.
 Our findings on the equivalence of the vectorized matrix-valued MCARMA and the classical MCARMA suggests that analogous connections to the discrete-time setting continue to hold in the matrix-valued case and the good accessibility of the classical MCARMA is maintained accordingly.